Mantra Dandam: Plot

 Once upon a time, there was a kingdom, and its queen departed after giving birth to a baby boy.
 Just after, the younger Queen ploys and dumps him in the forest.
 Here, the baby is safeguarded by a Yogini who rears him as Siva Prasad.
-Years roll by, and Siva Prasad falls for a florist Gowri and a naughty girl Girija also behind him.
-After some time, Siva Prasad & Gowri move to the capital, Girija's posteriors, and they split in between.
+Years roll by, and Siva Prasad falls for a florist, Gowri, and a naughty girl, Girija, behind him.
+After some time, Siva Prasad & Gowri moved to the capital, Girija's posteriors, and they split in between.
 At the fort, the King opts for Siva Prasad as his heir as a royal elephant facilitates him.
-Simultaneously, Gowri enrolls with the queen, and Girija is seized by a sorcerer Tintakarala one that aids the queen.
+Simultaneously, Gowri enrolls with the queen, and Girija is seized by a sorcerer, Tintakarala, who aids the queen.
 After some time, Gowri is indicted for a theft done by the queen's brother when Siva Prasad punishes her imperatively.
-Soon, he proves her guiltless and ascertains to knit her which the King opposes.
+Soon, he proves her guiltless and ascertains to knit her, which the King opposes.
 During this, the queen realizes Siva Prasad is the prince by his birthmark.
-So, she conspires to eliminate him via Tintakarala and he utilizes Girija by creating a magic wand to clutch Siva Prasad.
+So, she conspires to eliminate him via Tintakarala, and he utilizes Girija by creating a magic wand to clutch Siva Prasad.
 Discerning it, she absconds together with Magic Wand.
 Forthwith, Gowri is apprehended and penalized for death within 7 days.
-Afterward, aware of Siva Prasad's love for Gowri Girija proceeds to slay her when the queen's brother heists Magic Wand.
+Afterward, aware of Siva Prasad's love for Gowri, Girija slays her when the queen's brother heists Magic Wand.
 Parallelly, the King discloses the fact when the queen commits suicide.
 However, Tintakarala captures Siva Prasad and judges him to sacrifice.
-Distressed King hits his cave under the umbrella of Yogini.
+Distressed King hits his cave under Yogini's umbrella.
 At last, Siva Prasad eliminates Tintakarala when Girija dies while guarding her love.
 All at once, Gowri is edged to hang and frees her.
 Finally, the movie ends on a happy note with the marriage of Siva Prasad & Gowri.